AbhiramTadepalli/abhiramtadepalli.github.io/blog/data/1-Trends Autocomplete Blog.md

 ### Course Number Match

-checks first how many of the digits match in sequence, so CS CS 433x ranks higher than CS 43x3.
+checks first how many of the digits match in sequence, so CS 433x ranks higher than CS 43x3.
 This makes sense for our domain because a lot of courses have the same first 2 digits, and misspellings tend to occur in the latter 2 digits (because they are harder to remember).
 After this, the overall similarity is found through their edit distances in `findSimilarity`.

 ```ts_smartNumberMatch_code
 // boosts it if the course number matches (fuzzy - allows spelling mistakes)